Galant96/Tic-Tac-Toe_Console_Application/README.md

 This program is a simple implementation of the popular Tic-Tac-Toe game for two players.
 The game is displayed in the console application window.

-The main purpose of the application is to show applying object-oriented programming techniques in software development.
+The main purpose of the application is to demonstrate the application of object-oriented programming techniques in software development.

 Programming Language: C#